A Quiet Blinding Light

 And to this day I thank the Fates that placed me there.
 Sharon Grieshaber changed me forever.

 High school honors English, and none of us really knew what we were about to experience.
-English classes to that point had been relatively simple to that point - read a few books, regurgitate whatever themes the teacher put out there, and maybe conjugate a verb or two while spinning through a basic grammar text.
+English classes to that point had been relatively simple - read a few books, regurgitate whatever themes the teacher put out there, and maybe conjugate a verb or two while spinning through a basic grammar text.
 Essays written to spec, just long enough to meet minimum requirements.
 Perhaps a trip to a book store to find some Cliff notes.
 Nothing special in any of it.

 But then junior year, and Sharon Grieshaber rolled through us like a runaway intellectual freight train.
 Her quiet voice carried words we had not heard before, challenges to the ideas and points we had always assumed to be inviolable, exhortations to question everything we touched, and that touched us.
 From the first week, we sat spellbound.